 Abstinence: Not using drugs or alcohol.

-Addiction: A chronic, relapsing disorder characterized by compulsive (or difficult to control) drug seeking and use despite harmful consequences, as well as long-lasting changes in the brain.
+Addiction: A chronic, relapsing disorder characterized by compulsive (or difficult to control) drug seeking and use despite harmful consequences and long-lasting changes in the brain.
 In the past, people who used drugs were called “addicts.”
 Current appropriate terms are people who use drugs and drug users.

-Agonist: A chemical substance that binds to and activates certain receptors on cells, causing a biological response.
+Agonist: A chemical substance that binds to and activates specific cell receptors, causing a biological response.
 Oxycodone, morphine, heroin, fentanyl, methadone, and endorphins are all examples of opioid receptor agonists.

 Anabolic-androgenic steroids: Synthetic substances similar to the male hormone testosterone.
 Often known as “anabolic steroids.”
 They can promote muscle growth (anabolic effects) and produce changes in male sexual characteristics (androgenic effects) in both males and females.